juliangsibecas/nx/docs/README.md

 #### Project Details View

-Embed a Project Details View that is identical what is shown in Nx Console or `nx show project myproject --web`
+Embed a Project Details View that is identical what is shown in Nx Console or `nx show project myproject`

 ````markdown
 {% project-details title="Test" height="100px" %}